RaZeR-RBI/diffstore/README.md

 * No additional layers such as caching and connection management

 ### Out-of-box configurations
-Currently supported entity formats for file-based storage are:
+Currently supported entity formats for the file-based storage are:
 - XML
 - JSON
 - Binary